roseengineering/rfcascade/README.md

 1000     0.5662    4.77     33.48  -76.44   0.01307  -21.60    0.6974  -89.08
 ```

-Display the result as the impedances of S11 and S22 normalized to 50 ohms.
+Display the result as the impedances of S11 and S22.

 ```
 $ cascade -z < 2n5179_5ma.s2p